AbeOmor/MLflow_AML/README.md

 #### Cohort: ML Builders and ML Pros
 1. 1)	Train baseline model and log / autolog with MLFlow and submit job with MLFLow CLI via Projects
 - 	a.
 Normal Jobs
-	- [GAP] `mlflow run https://github.com/mlflow/mlflow-example.git -P alpha=5 --experiment-name="test-abe" --backend azureml `
+	- [GAP] MLFLow: Train with Projects

-	- [GAP] `mlflow run sklearn_elasticnet_wine -P alpha=0.42 --backend azureml --experiment-name test-abe2`
+	- [GAP] ` mlflow run simple_project -P alpha=0.42 --backend azureml --experiment-name Scenario2_project --backend azureml –backend_config=backend_config_local.json `

 - 	b.
 AutoML Jobs (Not Supported)
 - 	c.
 Sweep Job  (Not Supported)

 2)	Test model locally with v2 CLI and manually validate results
 - 	a.
-Via MLFlow: Retrieve model with MLFLow
+Via MLFlow: Retrieve model with MLFLow from run or registry.
+Or download artifact from the run.
 - 	b.
 [GAP] Via AML CLI: Retrieve model from a run with AML CLI
 - - i.	az ml job download -n <job_id>, doesn’t work for local MLFLow Experiements, because these are tracked runs and not jobs.
 Every Job has a run, not every run is a job.
+- - ii.
+[GAP] “az ml model download”
+- - iii.
+Using azureml:model-name in the v2 YAML

 -  c.
 [GAP] Via AML CLI: Local online deployment for manual testing and NCD on v2
 - - i.
 Not working, need to add support for –local and MLFlow
+-  d.
+[GAP] Get a sample input or signature from MLFLow/AML via CLI or UI.

-4)	Register the model from the run
+3)	Register the model from the run
 - 	a.
 MLflow allows registering model in 3 different ways.
 Refer mlflow docs here on how to achieve it.
 We need to support all 3 well
 	- 		i.	mlflow.sklearn.log_model()
 	- 		ii.	mlflow.register_model(“runs://”)